Can You Negotiate With a Narcissist and Succeed?

 The narcissist has to learn that taking unreasonable positions and negotiations will not aid him or her in any way.

 You do that by setting a negotiation finish date.
-By that date, you will move your case further toward a hearing or a trial.
+By that date, you will move your case toward a hearing or trial.

-By hearing we refer to that which takes place during the divorce but before the final trial.
+By hearing, we refer to what occurs during the divorce but before the final trial.

-These are usually request for temporary orders.
-By trial, we refer to the final date in your divorce case where the court makes a ruling on all of the issues that were not resolved.
+These are usually requests for temporary orders.
+By trial, we refer to the final date in your divorce case, on which the court rules on all of the unresolved issues.

-You should be mindful of how much it will cost in both attorney's fees and other expenses to take the case to the hearing or trial.
+You should be mindful of the attorney's fees and other expenses for taking the case to the hearing or trial.

-Here are some important tips for putting together a cost versus benefit analysis when you negotiate with the narcissist.
+Here are some important tips for compiling a cost versus-benefit analysis when you negotiate with a narcissist.

-Carefully assess which issues are worth the cost of a hearing or trial
+Which issues are worth the cost of a hearing or trial?

 Only a dummy spends $10,000 on a $15,000 issue.
 The first step to a cost-benefit analysis is to ensure you know what is worth litigating.